-- Arrive early so you have time to get situated.
+- If the interview is at a company office, arrive early so you have time to get situated.

 - Ask for assistance if you're not sure how to use the equipment.
 Actually, even if you think you can figure it out, it's good to ask for a quick overview.